BONDING WITH YOUR POCKET PET

 Most small animals have better hearing than sight, so begin by spending time talking to them in a soothing voice so they get used to your presence.

-From there allow them to get used to your scent.
+From there, allow them to get used to your scent.
 Put your hand in the cage and let them come to you in their own time, smelling and running away as they see fit.
-It is always better to put your hand inside the cage instead of sticking a finger through cage bars since this may be mistaken for a treat and encourage nipping.
+It is always better to put your hand inside the cage instead of sticking a finger through the cage bars, since this may be mistaken for a treat and encourage nipping.
 Use tasty treats such as fruits or vegetables to encourage your pet to come to you.

 Repeat this process for several short sessions to build a bond with your new furry family member.